atutor/ATutor/mods/basiclti/README.txt

 ###############
 Known issues in this release
--missing labels for radio buttons in the admin's table listing tools that have been created.
-Better, in addition to the Label, make the table row toggle the radio.
 -missing error message when a button is clicked in the admin table listing tools, when a tool radio  has not been selected
 - should the view button in the admin's tool listing table display the actual tool instead of the tool settings.
 Would be more useful I think, given clicking the edit button displays the same information.
 Or maybe display settings above, and open the tool below in a frame.
 - when "allow frame height to change" setting is enabled, the frame hieght gets set to 0, effectively hiding the tool when added to a page